 However, the extra effort we had to put forth on the paddle back was totally worth it.
 Although, we’d advise others not to go out if there are high wind warnings because we only experienced a light wind – so anything more would likely be really unenjoyable.

 But luckily, the sun stayed shining despite the change in weather and the views were just as awe-inspiring on the return.
-After about five hours on the water and exploring the canyon, we were exhausted but elated.
+After about five hours on Lake Powell and exploring the Antelope Canyon, we were exhausted but elated.
 We got the boards on the car and strapped in with big smiles and couldn’t thank Lake Powell Paddleboards enough when we got back.
 What a wonderful experience to be facilitating!
 And there is so much more of this 186-mile long lake to explore.

 Tips for a great paddle to Antelope Canyon